roxannejoncas/homepage/work/index.md

 ---
 layout: work
 title: My Work
-excerpt: "Here's a list of all my previous work."
+excerpt: "Here are some of the pieces I wrote."
 comments: false
 ---